 Credit risk is the risk that an issuer or a counterparty will cause a financial loss to the Fund by failing to discharge an obligation.
 Cash at banks, deposits with banks and other financial institutions, debt securities, derivative financial instruments, and receivables and other assets are potentially subject to credit risk.
 The Fund selects issuer or counterparty with good credit standing, strong financial strength and sizeable capital.
 The Fund also limits the individual exposure, in accordance with a documented risk management and investment strategy, and monitors credit risk on a continuous basis.
-Hence, the Fund does not have significant exposures to or concentration of credit risk, and the credit risk of these financial assets is considered to be low.
+Hence, the Fund does not have significant exposures to or concentration of credit risk, and the Fund's exposure to credit risk is considered to be limited.